Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Homebush is $52,539 and average income is $68,707.
-This compares to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% from July 2023 to June 2025, estimated median income in Homebush would be approximately $57,194 and average income $74,794 by September 2025.
-Census data indicates that incomes in Homebush cluster around the 73rd percentile nationally.
-The largest income segment comprises 39.5% of residents earning between $1,500 and $2,999 weekly.
-High housing costs consume 20.4% of income, but strong earnings place disposable income at the 65th percentile.
-Homebush's SEIFA income ranking places it in the 8th decile.
+The suburb of Homebush had a median income among taxpayers of $52,539 and an average income of $68,707 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003 for the same period.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $57,194 (median) and $74,794 (average).
+According to the 2021 Census, household, family and personal incomes in Homebush cluster around the 73rd percentile nationally.
+The largest segment comprises 39.5% earning between $1,500 and $2,999 weekly, with a total of 5,368 residents falling into this category.
+This aligns with the metropolitan region where this cohort represents 30.9%.
+High housing costs consume 20.4% of income in Homebush.
+Despite this, strong earnings place disposable income at the 65th percentile nationally.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income